-Chocolate is a product of the cacao bean, which grows primarily in the tropical climates of West Africa and Latin America.
-The cacao bean is more commonly referred to as cocoa, so that is the term we will use throughout.
-West African countries supply more than 70% of the world’s cocoa market.
-The cocoa they grow and harvest is sold to a variety of chocolate companies, including some of the largest in the world.
+Chocolate is a product of the cacao bean, which grows primarily in the tropical climates of Western Africa, Asia, and Latin America.
+The cacao bean is more commonly referred to as cocoa, so that is the term that will be used throughout this article.
+Western African countries, mostly Ghana and the Ivory Coast, supply more than 70% of the world’s cocoa.
+The cocoa they grow and harvest is sold to a majority of chocolate companies, including the largest in the world.

-In recent years, a handful of organizations and journalists have exposed the widespread use of child labor, and in some cases slavery, on West African cocoa farms.[2,3] Since that time, the industry has become increasingly secretive, making it difficult for reporters to not only access farms where human rights violations still occur, but to then disseminate this information to the public.
-For example, in 2004 a journalist was kidnapped and remains missing today.
-More recently, three journalists from a daily newspaper were detained by government authorities in the Ivory Coast after publishing an article about government corruption related to the cocoa industry.
-The farms of West Africa supply cocoa to international giants such as Hershey’s, Mars and Nestlé – revealing the industry’s direct connection to child labor, human trafficking and slavery.
+In recent years, a handful of organizations and journalists have exposed the widespread use of child labor, and in some cases slavery, on cocoa farms in Western Africa.
+Since then, the industry has become increasingly secretive, making it difficult for reporters to not only access farms where human rights violations still occur, but to then disseminate this information to the public.
+In 2004, the Ivorian First Lady’s entourage allegedly kidnapped and killed a journalist reporting on government corruption in its profitable cocoa industry.
+In 2010, Ivorian government authorities detained three newspaper journalists after they published an article exposing government corruption in the cocoa sector.
+The farms of Western Africa supply cocoa to international giants such as Hershey’s, Mars, and Nestlé—revealing the industry’s direct connection to the worst forms of child labor, human trafficking, and slavery.

 The Worst Forms of Child Labor

-In West Africa, cocoa is a commodity crop grown primarily for export.
+In Western Africa, cocoa is a commodity crop grown primarily for export; 60% of the Ivory Coast’s export revenue comes from its cocoa.
 As the chocolate industry has grown over the years, so has the demand for cheap cocoa.
-Today, cocoa farmers barely make a living selling the beans and often resort to the use of child labor in order to keep their prices competitive.
+On average, cocoa farmers earn less than $2 per day, an income below the poverty line.
+As a result, they often resort to the use of child labor to keep their prices competitive.

-Most of the children are between the ages of 12-16, but children as young as 7 have been filmed working on the farms.
-Some only stay for a few months, while others end up working on the cocoa farms through adulthood.
+Most of the children laboring on cocoa farms are between the ages of 12 and 16, but reporters have found children as young as 5.
+In addition, 40% of these children are girls, and some stay for a few months, while others end up working on the cocoa farms through adulthood.

-A child’s workday begins at sunrise and ends in the evening.
-The children climb the cocoa trees and cut the bean pods using a machete.
-These large, heavy, dangerous knives are the standard tools for children on the cocoa farms.
-Once the bean pods have been cut from the trees, the children pack the pods into large sacks and carry or drag them through the forest.
-“Some of the bags were taller than me.
+A child’s workday typically begins at six in the morning and ends in the evening.
+Some of the children use chainsaws to clear the forests.
+Other children climb the cocoa trees to cut bean pods using a machete.
+These large, heavy, dangerous knives are the standard tools for children on the cocoa farms, which violates international labor laws and a UN convention on eliminating the worst forms of child labor.
+Once they cut the bean pods from the trees, the children pack the pods into sacks that weigh more than 100 pounds when full and drag them through the forest Aly Diabate, a former cocoa slave, said, “Some of the bags were taller than me.
 It took two people to put the bag on my head.
-And when you didn’t hurry, you were beaten.” - Aly Diabate, former cocoa slave.
+And when you didn’t hurry, you were beaten.”

-Holding a single large pod in one hand, the children strike the pod with the machete and pry it open with the tip of the blade, exposing the cocoa beans.
-Each strike of the machete has the potential to severely cut a child’s fingers or hand.
-Virtually every child has scars on the hands, arms, legs or shoulders from accidents with the machete.
+Holding a single large pod in one hand, each child has to strike the pod with a machete and pry it open with the tip of the blade to expose the cocoa beans.
+Every strike of the machete has the potential to slice a child’s flesh.
+The majority of children have scars on their hands, arms, legs or shoulders from the machetes.

-In addition to the hazards of using a machete, children are also commonly exposed to agricultural chemicals on the West African cocoa farms.
-Tropical regions such as the Ivory Coast consistently have to deal with prolific insect populations and choose to spray the pods with large amounts of industrial agricultural chemicals.
-Without protective equipment, children as young as 12 spray the pods with hazardous chemicals.
+In addition to the hazards of using machetes, children are also exposed to agricultural chemicals on cocoa farms in Western Africa.
+Tropical regions such as Ghana and the Ivory Coast consistently deal with prolific insect populations and choose to spray the pods with large amounts of industrial chemicals.
+In Ghana, children as young as 10 spray the pods with these toxins without wearing protective clothing.

-The farm owners often provide the children with the most inexpensive food available, such as corn paste and bananas.
+The farm owners using child labor usually provide the children with the cheapest food available, such as corn paste and bananas.
 In some cases, the children sleep on wooden planks in small windowless buildings with no access to clean water or sanitary bathrooms.
-Again, they may live in these conditions for months or even years.

-Most of the children are unable to attend school while they are working, which is a violation of the International Labor Organization (ILO) child labor standards.
-[2,3,7] Depriving these children of an education has many short-term and long-term effects on their lives.
-The children of the cocoa farms have little hope of ever breaking the cycle of poverty.
+On cocoa farms, 10% of child laborers in Ghana and 40% in the Ivory Coast do not attend school, which violates the International Labour Organization’s (ILO) Child Labour Standards.
+Depriving these children of an education has many short-term and long-term effects.
+Without an education, the children of the cocoa farms have little hope of ever breaking the cycle of poverty.

-In recent years, cases have been documented in which children and adults on cocoa farms were retained against their will and forced to work.
+Recently, investigators have discovered children trafficked into Western African cocoa farms and coerced to work without pay.
+Abby Mills, campaigns director of the International Labor Rights Forum, adds, “Every research study ever conducted in [Western Africa] shows that there is human trafficking going on, particularly in the Ivory Coast.”
 While the term “slavery” has a variety of historical contexts, slavery in the cocoa industry involves the same core human rights violations as other forms of slavery throughout the world.

 Cases often involve acts of physical violence, such as being whipped for working slowly or trying to escape.
-There have also been cases documented where children and adults were locked in at night to prevent them from escaping.
-Former cocoa slave Aly Diabate told reporters: “The beatings were a part of my life.
+Reporters have also documented cases where children and adults were locked in at night to prevent them from escaping.
+Former cocoa slave Aly Diabate told reporters, “The beatings were a part of my life.
 I had seen others who tried to escape.
-When they tried they were severely beaten.”
-Drissa, a recently freed cocoa slave who had never even tasted chocolate, experienced similar circumstances and when asked what he would tell the people who eat chocolate made from slave labor, he replied that the people enjoyed something that he suffered to make, adding: “When people eat chocolate they are eating my flesh.””
+When they tried, they were severely beaten.”
+Drissa, a recently freed slave who had never even tasted chocolate, experienced similar circumstances.
+When asked what he would tell people who eat chocolate made from slave labor, he replied that they enjoyed something that he suffered to make, adding, “When people eat chocolate, they are eating my flesh.”

 Is Slave-free Chocolate Possible?

 Despite their role in contributing to child labor, slavery, and human trafficking, the chocolate industry has not taken significant steps to remedy the problem.
-A series of alliances and oversight boards may create good public relations, but cloud the fact that the industry has the power to end the use of child labor and slave labor by paying cocoa farmers a living wage for their product.
+Within their $60-billion industry, chocolate companies have the power to end the use of child labor and slave labor by paying cocoa farmers a living wage for their product.

 Are the Labels on Chocolate Meaningful?

-Aside from large-scale production in West Africa, a significant amount of cocoa is also grown in Latin America.
+Aside from large-scale production in Western Africa, a significant amount of cocoa is also grown in Latin America.
 This is where the majority of organic cocoa originates.
-At this time, child labor and/or slave labor have not been documented on these cocoa farms.
-While it remains possible that some Latin American farms may employ these practices, it is unlikely and certainly not widespread as is the case in West Africa.
+At this time, neither slavery nor child labor have been documented on these cocoa farms.
+While it remains possible that some Latin American farms may employ these practices, it is not widely documented as it is in Western Africa.

-The truth is that consumers today have no sure way of knowing if the chocolate they are buying involved the use of child labor or slave labor.
-There are many different labels on chocolate bars today, such as Fair Trade Certified, however, no single label can guarantee that the chocolate was made without the use of exploitive labor.
-In 2010, the founders of the Fair Trade Certification process had to suspend several of their West African suppliers due to evidence that they were using child labor.
+The truth is that consumers today have no sure way of knowing if the chocolate they are buying involved the use of slavery or child labor.
+There are many different labels on chocolate bars today, such as various fair trade certifications and the Rainforest Alliance Certification; however, no single label can guarantee that the chocolate was made without the use of exploitive labor.
+In 2009, the founders of the fair trade certification process had to suspend several of their Western African suppliers due to evidence that they were using child labor.
+Chocolate companies, however, continue to certify their products to tell consumers that they source their cocoa ethically.
+But in 2011, a Danish journalist investigated farms in Western Africa where major chocolate companies buy cocoa.
+He filmed illegal child labor on these farms, including those certified by UTZ and Rainforest Alliance.
+Despite the industry’s claims, child labor still plagues cocoa farms in Western Africa.

 Multiple government and NGO programs have been developed, attempting to address the root causes of “the worst forms of child labor” and slavery in West Africa.
 However, the success of these efforts will depend greatly on the genuine support or lack thereof from the chocolate industry over the coming years.